isabellebautista/cdmfinalproject/README.md

 List of Tasks
 - collect images that represent the brand
-- decided on color scheme
+- decide on color scheme